Your Summer 2018 edition of the Labour-Management Network e-News

 Trade / Sector LMHSC Activity Update

-The trade and sector LMHSC have been working on a wide variety of projects which include health and safety bulletins, best practices, and safety talks as well as outreach activities.
-The following is just a sampling of the effective work that has been undertaken by the Trade and Sector Labour-Management committees in 2018.
+The trade and sector LMHSC completed a wide variety of projects which include health and safety bulletins, best practices, and safety talks as well as outreach activities.
+The following is a look back at some of the outstanding efforts undertaken by the Trade and Sector Labour-Management committees in 2018.

 Commercial Diving Trade LMHSC:

 The Commercial Diving Trade committee completed the development of an awareness document to address concerns related to a growing underground economy in the sector and a corresponding use of unsafe diving contractors.
 The flyer will be distributed to the trade and more than 2,000 homeowners/property owners and businesses who use the services of non-licensed divers to perform commercial dive work.
 Click here.